adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/adyen-examples/adyen-dotnet-online-payments/tree/main/subscription-example)

-5. To allow the Adyen Drop-In and Components to load, add `https://*.gitpod.io` as allowed origin by going to your `yourAdyenMerchantAccount` in the ca-environment: `Developers` → `API credentials` → Find your `ws_user` where you've created `yourAdyenApiKey` → `Client settings` → `Add Allowed origins`.
+5. To allow the Adyen Drop-In and Components to load, add `https://*.gitpod.io` as allowed origin by going to your MerchantAccount in the ca-environment: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.

-6. To receive events asynchronously, add a webhook:
+6. To receive notifications asynchronously, add a webhook:
 * In the Customer Area go to Developers → Webhooks and create a new 'Standard notification' webhook.
 * Enter the URL of your application/endpoint (e.g. `https://myorg-myrepo-y8ad7pso0w5.ws-eu75.gitpod.io/api/webhooks/notifications/`).
 * Define username and password (Basic Authentication) to protect your endpoint.
 * Generate the HMAC Key.
 * In Additional Settings, add the data you want to receive. `Recurring Details` for subscriptions.
 * Make sure the webhook is **Enabled** (therefore it can receive the notifications).

-**Note:** when stopping your Gitpod workspace a new URL will be generated, make sure to **update the Webhook URL** in the Customer Area.

 ## Run integration on localhost (+ proxy)